joinpursuit/Pursuit-Core-Web-Form-and-Queue/README.md

 2. Add a script that waits for the DOM and handles the form submission.

     * When the form is submitted create an object with the information that the user entered.
-This object represents an order and looks like this.
+This object represents a pizza order and looks like this.
 Your object should use the same __key names__:

     ```js
     let order = {